Caring for people disclosing sexual assault

 Principles

-- Compassion—everyone disclosing sexual assault will be treated with respect, courtesy, compassion and dignity and their clinical care and any forensic examination will be responsive to their particular needs including access to, or referral to counsellors and support services.
+- Compassion - everyone disclosing sexual assault will be treated with respect, courtesy, compassion and dignity and their clinical care and any forensic medical examination will be responsive to their particular needs including access to, or referral to counsellors and support services.

-- Person-centred care—everyone disclosing sexual assault will have access to trained clinicians who can provide timely and confidential clinical care and forensic examinations after presentation to hospital.
+- Person-centred care - everyone disclosing sexual assault will have access to trained clinicians who can provide timely and confidential clinical care and a forensic medical examination after presentation to hospital.

-- Information—everyone disclosing sexual will be given clear information about their options relating to having a forensic examination and the level of involvement of police.
+- Information - everyone disclosing sexual assault will be given clear information about their options relating to having a forensic medical examination and the level of involvement of police.

 Outcomes